-- If an Administrator terminates a Participant's Rental Assistance because the Gross Annual Household Income at recertification exceeds the limits set forth above, the Administrator must provide written notice to both the household and the landlord that the Rental Assistance will end on the last day of the second month following the month in which the notice is given.
-A Participant shall be given an opportunity to meet with the Administrator and submit any information documenting that income did not exceed the limits and justifies continuing the Rental Assistance. - If an Administrator gives notice to terminate a Participant's Rental Assistance because the Participant is being evicted, the Administrator must provide written notice to both the Participant and the landlord that the Rental Assistance will end on the last day of the month in which the Participant vacates the unit. - If an Administrator gives notice to terminate a Participant's Rental Assistance because the Participant is not cooperating with the annual recertification process, which may include the annual HQS inspection, the Administrator shall submit written notice to the Participant and landlord that the Participant has 60 days to comply with recertification requirements.
-If the Participant does not comply with recertification requirements within 60 days, the Administrator shall submit written notice to the Participant and landlord that the Rental Assistance will end on the last day of the month in which the Participant receives the notice. - If an Administrator gives notice to terminate a Participant's Rental Assistance for reasons outlined above, the Participant shall be given an opportunity to meet with the Administrator to determine if the conditions causing possible termination can be resolved and the Participant can continue receiving the Rental Assistance.
+- If an Administrator terminates a Participant's Rental Assistance because the Gross Annual Household Income at recertification exceeds the limits set forth above, the Administrator must provide written notice to both the Participant and the landlord that the Rental Assistance will end on the last day of the second month following the month in which the notice is given.
+A Participant must be given an opportunity to meet with the Administrator and submit any information documenting that income did not exceed the limits and justifies continuing the Rental Assistance. - If an Administrator gives notice to terminate a Participant's Rental Assistance because the Participant is being evicted, the Administrator must provide written notice to both the Participant and the landlord that the Rental Assistance will end on the last day of the month in which the Participant vacates the unit. - If an Administrator gives notice to terminate a Participant's Rental Assistance because the Participant is not cooperating with the annual recertification process, which may include the annual HQS inspection or the local housing maintenance code inspection, the Administrator must submit written notice to the Participant and landlord that the Participant has 60 days to comply with recertification requirements.
+If the Participant does not comply with recertification requirements within 60 days, the Administrator must submit written notice to the Participant and landlord that the Rental Assistance will end on the last day of the month in which the Participant receives the notice.

+NOTE: If an Administrator gives notice to terminate a Participant's Rental Assistance for reasons outlined above, the Participant must be given an opportunity to meet with the Administrator to determine if the conditions causing possible termination can be resolved and the Participant can continue receiving the Rental Assistance.

-Chapter 7 - Administration Fee and Responsibilities
+Chapter 7 - Administrative Fee and Responsibilities